Malek Fahd Islamic School: Federal funding

 An appeal of the Administrative Appeal Tribunal's decision to uphold the Federal Government's revocation of funding was dismissed by the full bench of the Federal Court of Australia on 20 March 2018.
-A lawyer representing the school at the Federal Court criticised the financial interactions between the school and the Federation of Islamic Councils, saying there had been, "a toxic combination of directors common to the board of AFIC and the school".
+A lawyer representing the school at the Federal Court criticized the financial interactions between the school and the Federation of Islamic Councils, saying there had been, "a toxic combination of directors common to the board of AFIC and the school".
 The school's legal team indicated that they would consider an appeal to the High Court of Australia.
 The school will continue to operate during the appeal process.

 On 15 June 2020, the school was ordered by the government to repay $11 million after falsely claiming to be not-for-profit to receive government funding, as they were in-fact operating for-profit.
 This was on top of a $4 million debt it is already paying off after the school was found to be in breach of the same policy from 2010 to 2012.